lanl/ThunderBoltz/README.md

 # Run
 ./thunderboltz.bin N2vib.in
 ```
+Simulation parameters can be adjusted in the `N2vib.in` file for this example.

 ### Using the Python wrapper

 We also include a python wrapper that allows for automated compilation
 and extended input/output processing.
+To install the python API from the
-Run the `install.sh` script from the
+repository, run the `install.sh` script from the root directory:
-root directory to install the python package.
 ```
 ./install.sh
 ```